-DISCLAIMER: The views expressed in this column are those of the writer and do not represent the consensus position of Council.
+NOTE: Views expressed in this column are those of the writer and do not necessarily represent the consensus position of Council.